Reviewed by Physician Ignatius Ooi Yong Chin and Dr Eki Wari on October 25, 2022

 Upper right quadrant

 On the other side, in the upper right quadrant, are the liver, right kidney, gallbladder, and bile duct.
 Pain specific to this area could be due to some issues with the liver, such as hepatitis, or the gallbladder like gallstones and cholecystitis (gallbladder inflammation).
-Issues in the right kidney could also present as pain in this area.
+Issues in the right kidney could also present as pain in this area, including bile reflux.

 More serious illnesses could be due to cancer.
-What makes it even more difficult is that cancer pain is sometimes less prevalent than pain due to the more common and less harmful ailments like menstrual cramps or gas.
+Cancer pain is sometimes less prevalent than pain due to the more common and less harmful ailments like menstrual cramps or gas.
+If you experience any unusual pain, be sure to consult your doctor.

 We now descend to the lower abdomen, where our lower digestive tract, lower urinary tract, and reproductive organs reside.
-Gastrointestinal issues that we’re more familiar with and that commonly inflict us are typically confined to this area, such as
+Gastrointestinal issues are typically confined to this area.
+This includes irritable bowel syndrome, inflammatory bowel disease, large or small bowel obstruction, functional dyspepsia, or a hernia.

 Lower Left and Right Quadrants